 - Medication management

-- Individual, family, therapeutic group, and provider-based case management services.
+- Individual, family, therapeutic group, and provider-based case management services

 - Crisis interventionat

-- Partial Hospitalization/Day Treatment
+- Partial hospitalization

-- Services at a Residential Treatment Facility
+- Services at a residential treatment facility

-- Intensive Outpatient Treatment
+- Intensive outpatient treatment

-For example, luxury accommodations and spa services are likely to be declined, while medications and traditional therapies are usually covered.
+For example, luxury accommodations and spa services are likely to be declined, while medications and traditional therapy programs are usually covered.
 In most cases, UHC coverage will be for a limited time, sometimes only 30 days.